 - The Tennessee Historical Commission, which sponsors our annual poster.

 - The Tennessee Electrical Cooperative Association, which publishes Tennessee Magazine.

 Tennessee History for Kids' mailing address is: PO Box 281, Franklin, TN 37065-0281.

+The founder and executive director of Tennessee History for Kids is Bill Carey.
 To see some of Bill Carey's Tennessee Magazine columns, click here.